Where to See the Best Christmas Lights in Philadelphia

 Longwood Gardens is one of the most popular places in the area to see Christmas lights for good reason—it’s gorgeous.
 With thousands of poinsettias, flowers transformed into sculptures, and trees that look like they’re made of light, Longwood Gardens at Christmas has acres and acres of things to see.

 Timed tickets are required.
-The event runs November 18, 2022 to January 8, 2023.
-Location: 1001 Longwood Road in Kennett Square
+The event runs November 22, 2024, through January 12, 2025.

 Christmas on Kimball

-Inflatable characters in front of a lit sign for Christmas on Kimball
+Inflatable characters in front of a lit sign for Christmas on Kimball.

 Inflatables and lights on Kimball